Nebo15/ecto_mnesia/README.md

 ### Clustering

-We don't recommend to use distributed Mnesia, because it's neither AP, nor CP database.
-(And there are no such thing as AC DB.) **Mnesia requires you to handle network partitions (split brains) manually.**
+We don't recommend using distributed Mnesia, because it's neither an AP, nor a CP database.
+(And there is no such thing as an AC DB.) **Mnesia requires you to handle network partitions (split brains) manually.**

-So clustering should be an option only when you absolutely sure how you will recover from split-brains.
-In general, if you don't sure what is network splits, don't use it.
+So clustering should be an option only when you are absolutely sure about how to recover from split-brains.
+In general, if you are not sure what network splits are, don't use it.

 ### Mnesia configuration from `config.exs`